Simplicial generation of Chow rings of matroids: The Poincar e duality property

 \begin{defn} A graded finite (commutative) $\mathbbm k$-algebra $A^\bullet = \bigoplus_{i=0}^d A^i$ is a \textbf{(graded) Poincar\'e duality algebra of dimension $d$} if (i) $A^0 = \mathbbm k$, and (ii) there exists an isomorphism $\int: A^d \overset{\sim}\to \mathbbm k$, called the \textbf{degree map} of $A^\bullet$, such that the map

 is an isomorphism for all $0\leq k \leq d$, or equivalently, the pairing

 is a non-degenerate for all $0\leq i \leq d$. \end{defn}

 We write $(A^\bullet, \int)$ for a Poincar\'e duality algebra with a chosen degree map $\int$.
 In \Cref{section:HIT}, we will often drop the degree symbol $\int$ when the context is clear.
 In particular, for $\zeta\in A^1$ we will often write $\zeta^d$ to mean $\int \zeta^d$.
+Two useful facts about Poincar\'e duality algebras follow.
+Both are straightforward to check.